n8liu/calhacks12/SETUP_CHECKLIST.md

 - [ ] Backend console shows no errors
 - [ ] Browser console shows no errors (F12 → Console)
-- [ ] Extension service worker shows no errors (chrome://extensions/ → SmartSummary → "Inspect views")
+- [ ] Extension service worker shows no errors (chrome://extensions/ → DeepDive → "Inspect views")
 - [ ] API keys are valid and have no extra spaces
 - [ ] Port 3000 is not in use by another app